 Or register for the series at Eventbrite :- https://www.eventbrite.co.uk/e/global-happy-cafe-tickets-134388029213

 Gerry loves bringing people together and making things happen.
-His personal motto is “We make a living by what we earn, we make a life by what we give!”
+His personal philosophy is “We make a living by what we earn, we make a life by what we give!”

 He started out writing and producing films to teach farmers in the developing world how to grow more food.
 “Give a man a fish and he will feed his family for a week, teach him to fish and he will feed his family for a lifetime!” is a favourite saying.
 Over a career spanning 50+ years he created a number of successful media communications companies, harnessing the power of films, television and radio, including more recently webTV and social media to introduce and promote new technology to people around the world.

-Being essentially a creative person, Gerry is also a writer and freelance photo journalist working for Time Magazine and the Riviera Times; an accomplished artist and sculptor; a creator of sculpture parks and gardens , and organiser of Arts and Music festivals, including the Bournemouth Jazz Festival, Music by the Sea Festival and the World Jazz Jamboree.
+Being essentially a creative person, Gerry is also a writer and freelance photo journalist who has worked for Time Magazine and the Riviera Times; an accomplished artist and sculptor; a creator of sculpture parks and gardens, an experienced producer of Arts and Music festivals, including the Bournemouth Jazz Festival, Music by the Sea Festival and the World Jazz Jamboree.
 He is currently working to create a new Arts based community project to enhance the beauty and appearance of his local village in Dorset.

 For further details see: www.gerryclarke.co.uk or email: firstname.lastname@example.org